mattarchie/ipa/README.md

 when memory ran out.
 Bomalloc improves upon these allocators by allowing for arbitrary heap growth while speculating and synchronizing this growth in order to avoid artificial conflicts.

+This allocator has previously been called 'noomr' and 'bomalloc' on Github.
+The current name (IPA) should be the final one.